 Babies come in all sizes.
 Some are just naturally larger or smaller than others.

 But in certain cases, babies in the womb are smaller than they should be.
-When this happens, it could be due to a condition known as intrauterine growth restriction, or IUGR.
+When this happens, it is called intrauterine growth restriction, or IUGR.

-The term IUGR refers to a condition in which a baby in the womb fails to grow at the expected rate during the pregnancy.
+IUGR is when a baby in the womb fails to grow at the expected rate during the pregnancy.
 In other words, at any point in the pregnancy, the baby is not as big as would be expected for how far along the mother is in her pregnancy (this timing is referred to as an unborn baby's "gestational age").

 Babies who have IUGR often have a low weight at birth.
 If the weight is below the 10th percentile for a baby's gestational age (meaning that 90% of babies that age weigh more) the baby is also referred to as "small for gestational age," or SGA.

 It's important to note that not all babies who are small for gestational age had IUGR while in the womb.
-Some are healthy babies who are just born smaller than average because their parents are small in stature.
+For example, some are healthy babies who are just born smaller than average because their parents are small in stature.

 The two types of IUGR are:

-- In symmetrical IUGR, a baby's body is proportionally small.
-That means that all parts of the baby's body are similarly small in size.
+- Symmetrical IUGR, in which a baby's body is proportionally small (meaning all parts of the baby's body are similarly small in size).

-- In asymmetrical IUGR, the baby has a normal-size head and brain but the rest of the body is small.
+- Asymmetrical IUGR, which is when the baby has a normal-size head and brain but the rest of the body is small.

 Other possible causes during a woman's pregnancy include:

 IUGR is more likely to occur in women who are carrying more than one baby or who had a previous baby who was SGA or had IUGR.
-Certain medical conditions, such as heart, lung, blood, or autoimmune disease, and high blood pressure or anemia can also increase a woman's risk of developing IUGR.
+Certain medical conditions, such as some types of heart, lung, blood, or autoimmune disease, and anemia also can increase a woman's risk of developing IUGR.
 So can eating poorly or being underweight before or during pregnancy.

 Since not all babies who are small have IUGR, an accurate diagnosis is important.
-Initially, this diagnosis relies on correctly determining the baby's age by accurately dating the pregnancy.
+This starts with correctly determining the baby's gestational age by accurately dating the pregnancy.

-Gestational age is initially estimated using the first day of a woman's last menstrual period.
+At first, gestational age is estimated using the first day of a woman's last menstrual period.
 Later in the pregnancy (usually between weeks 8 and 13), it is confirmed through an ultrasound.
-Once a baby's gestational age is known, doctors use it to monitor the baby's growth and compare it with the expected growth rate.
-If the baby is growing more slowly than expected (sometimes referred to as "small for dates"), doctors will continue to monitor the baby's growth and may perform more tests to determine whether the baby has IUGR.
+Once a baby's gestational age is known, doctors use it to watch the baby's growth and compare it with the expected growth rate.
+If the baby is growing more slowly than expected (sometimes referred to as "small for dates"), doctors will continue to watch the baby's growth and may do more tests to see whether the baby has IUGR.

 During an ultrasound, a technician coats the woman's belly with a gel and then moves a probe (wand-like instrument) over it.
 High-frequency sound waves "echo" off the body and create pictures of the baby on a computer screen.
 These pictures can be used to estimate the baby's size and weight.

-Although these estimates might not be exactly correct, they help health care providers track the baby's growth and determine whether a problem exists.
-Ultrasounds also can help identify other potential troubles, such as problems with the placenta or low amniotic fluid levels.
+Although these estimates might not be exact, they help health care providers track the baby's growth and see if there's a problem.
+Ultrasounds also can help identify other issues, such as problems with the placenta or low amniotic fluid levels.

-Health care providers might also perform some additional tests to diagnose IUGR, such as:
+Health care providers also might do other tests if they believe a baby has IUGR, such as: